-The Burren Half Marathon takes place in May every year.
-At Nordic Fitness Ireland we can help you to achieve the goal of walking 21 kilometres across the spectacular Burren course.
+The Burren Half Marathon & 10K take place in May every year.
+At Nordic Fitness Ireland we can help you to achieve the goal of walking either 10 or21 kilometres across the spectacular Burren course.

-Our instructors have run and walked numerous marathons and half marathons but understand that this is the first time for some.
-It can be daunting wondering how you go from walking 5-10K to walking a half marathon but we are confident you can do it.
+Our instructors have run and walked numerous 10K, marathons and half marathons but understand that this is the first time for some.
+It can be daunting wondering how you go from walking 5k to walking 10K and beyond but we are confident you can do it.
 We can remember how that felt.
-Following our training programme we are confident you can complete the course.
+Following our training programme we are confident you can complete whichever course you choose.

 Our calendar will include many of the walks and training sessions you need to include in your weekly programme.
 For the days we are not available you can meet up with others who are joining the challenge with you.
 It is always so much easier when you have the support of others.

-1 Book your place on the half marathon.
+1 Book your place on the half marathon or 10K.

-2 Check out the programme below to see what you need to do.
+2 Check out the training programme below to see what you need to do.

 3 Check the calendar and come along to classes and walks.